avehtari/BDA_course_Aalto/EXERCISES.md

 pdf that the student hasn't done any effort for the assignment, the student is not allowed to give feedback.
-The course staff will monitor returned assignments and if one has returned an empty pdf as an answer to the assignment, all points from that assignment will removed.
+The course staff will monitor returned assignments and if one has returned an empty pdf as an answer to the assignment, negative points will be awarded.
+If any student is peergrading an empty pdf, contact course staff.

 ## Submission score